 With the cost of a college degree surpassing the annual rates of inflation and the job market is so weak due to a poor economy, it is no wonder why so many young adults graduate with an average debt of $30,000.
 The researchers also note that student debt figures could be misleading because colleges/universities may not account for private loans students take out that the school is unaware of.
 Nationally, nearly 20 percent of all graduating seniors’ debt came from private student loans.

 Why Franchising?
 You can be anything in a franchise.
 Do you have a passion for children – we have that franchise.
 Do you want to be in the hospitality industry – we have that franchise.
-Are your interests in helping people – we have that franchise.
+Are you interested in helping people – we have that franchise.
 Do you like working with your hands – we have that franchise too.

-I went to collegedata.com to see what the average cost of tuition, room and board, books, and incidental items were for school year 2013 to 2014 for the average state college.
+I went to collegedata.com to see what the average cost of tuition, room, and board, books, and incidental items was for the school year 2013 to 2014 for the average state college.

 Tuition $ 8,893